Emergency Basic Needs Distribution

 Social Media Resources

-Groups for those affected by the North Complex Fire to post personal needs and connect with other individuals that may be able to assist with resources.
+Groups for those affected by the North Complex /Bear Fire to post personal needs and connect with other individuals that may be able to assist with resources.
 Please be aware, these groups are not nonprofit organizations or organized by a single entity and caution is advised when giving out personal information.
 These are listed as potential networking opportunities for survivors to connect with those providing information or help.

 Providing a public Facebook group for donors and survivors of Bear Fire, Creek Fire, SCU, LNU, and CZU for help, support and connection to resources.